erikorlowski/cscie97/cscie97/asn3/design.md

 actor User
 participant TestDriver
+participant ControllerServiceApi
 participant ModelServiceApi
-participant "FireCommand :\nfireCommand" as FireCommand
+participant "ApplianceTypeCommand :\nlightsOnCommand" as LightsCmd participant "ApplianceTypeCommand :\navaCommand" as AvaCmd participant "FireCommand :\nfireCommand" as FireCommand

 User -> TestDriver : main()
 note right
     Script file name passed in Command Line argument. end note
+TestDriver -> ControllerServiceApi : initialize()
-FireObserver -> ModelServiceApi : attachStatusOberver()
+ControllerServiceApi -> ModelServiceApi : attachStatusOberver()
 loop for each creation command
     TestDriver -> ModelServiceApi : executeCommand(commandText)
 end
 ModelServiceApi -> ModelServiceApi : notifyStatusObservers("house1:room1:fireDetector", "fire", "active")
 ModelServiceApi -> FireObserver : onStatusUpdate("house1:room1:fireDetector", "fire", "active")
-FireObserver -> FireCommand : FireCommand("house1:room1:fireDetector")
+FireObserver -> FireCommand : execute()
+FireCommand -> LightsCmd : execute()
+LightsCmd -> ModelServiceApi : executeCommand()
+FireCommand -> AvaCmd : execute()
-FireCommand -> ModelServiceApi : Perform actions for fire.
+AvaCmd -> ModelServiceApi : executeCommand()

 @enduml
 ```

 Responding to a fire relies on using the observer pattern to alert the Controller Service when a fire has occurred.
 Once a fire occurs, the business logic for handling the fire is the responsibility of the FireCommand class.
-The FireCommand class then delegates specific actions to the ModelServiceApi class.
+The FireCommand class then delegates specific actions other Commands in the Controller Service, which in turn delegate to the ModelServiceApi to execute make changes to individual objects.

 ## Exception Handling
 There are two types of exceptions that could occur in the Housemate Controller Service.